 So how can impact investment build healthy communities?

 Impact investment can 1) fill gaps in the local service landscape, and 2) build community assets.
-Service funding includes giving grants to projects, offering small-business loans, or investing equity in community service providers that deliver clinical or social supports.
+Service funding includes giving grants to projects, offering small-business loans, or investing in community service providers that deliver clinical or social supports.

 3. Community investment contributes to whole-person health in measurable ways.

 Beyond clinical outcomes, social determinants of health can also be measured and assessed.
-For example, below is the measurement framework used by OnePierce to assess its impacts on increasing supportive and affordable housing units, improving access to behavioral health care, and increasing workforce development opportunities.
+For example, below is the initial measurement framework used by OnePierce to assess its impacts on increasing supportive and affordable housing units, improving access to behavioral health care, and increasing workforce development opportunities.

 These metrics can also be used to identify strengths and challenges for the community.
 In 2020, one OnePierce grantee reported that 60 families were engaged by their behavioral health program during the reporting period.
 Of those 60 families, 54 were assessed for services; the remaining 6 families declined services.
 A 90% assessment rate in this field is considered high.
 If other providers with similar programs report substantially lower rates, OnePierce is able to arrange an information sharing session between providers to spread best practice.
 This coordination, which is essential for understanding and helping communities thrive, can only happen when outcomes are measured and reported.